Emma Lake (Saskatchewan): Description

 Emma Lake is in the Spruce River drainage basin.
 The Spruce River is a tributary of the North Saskatchewan River.
 The lake consists of three main sections that are connected by narrow straits.
 The northern section is mostly within Great Blue Heron Provincial Park and includes Fairy Island Wildlife Refuge and the small community of Okema Beach.
 Cattle Island separates the northern section from the central one and Murray Point and McPhail Cove are found there.
 The strait at McIntosh Point separates the central section from the southern one.
-The southern section consists of Munsons and Sunset Bays and numerous communities, including Neis Beach, Emma Lake, Guise Beach, and Sunnyside Beach.
+The southern section consists of Munsons and Sunset Bays and numerous communities, including Nies Beach, Emma Lake, Guises Beach, and Sunnyside Beach.
 Montreal Creek is the primary natural inflow while Emma Lake diversion from Anglin Lake is the greatest by volume inflow.
 Prior to the completion of the diversion, neither Emma nor neighbouring Christopher Lake were connected to the Spruce River.